-If you’re under 18 and do not have an RESP, talk to your family about setting one up.
-An RESP is a special savings account that helps you, your family and /or friends save for post-secondary education.
-An RESP
+If you’re under 18 and don't have an RESP, talk to your family about setting one up.
+An RESP is a special savings account that helps you, your family, and /or friends save for post-secondary education.
+An RESP:

-- allows savings to grow tax-free until you withdraw the funds for school.
+- Allows savings to grow tax-free until you take the money out for school.
 As a student you’ll usually have little to no taxable income, so you'll pay little to no tax on the RESP income.

-- may qualify for additional government grants of 20% to 40% of the money put into the program each year, through the Canada Education Savings Grant and the Canada Learning Bond.
+- May qualify for extra government grants of 20% to 40% of the money put into the program each year, through the Canada Education Savings Grant and the Canada Learning Bond.

-You can withdraw up to $10,000 in a calendar year from your RRSP to pay for training or education.
-Find out more at Registered Retirement Savings LifeLong Learning Plan.
+You can withdraw up to $10,000 in a calendar year from your RRSP to pay for full-time training or education.

 These options let you learn and earn at the same time:

-- Co-operative (co-op) education programs accessed through a post-secondary school, provide alternate terms of full-time study with work placement—usually with pay.
+- Co-operative (co-op) education programs at a post-secondary school provide alternate terms of full-time study with work placement—usually with pay.
 Co-op programs let you

-- Apprenticeship is a training program that combines on-the-job training and work experience with technical training at a post-secondary school.
+- Apprenticeship programs combine on-the-job training and work experience with technical training at a post-secondary school.
 From day one as an apprentice, you earn a salary for time on the job.
-Many Trades offer apprenticeship programs.
+Many trades offer apprenticeship programs.